Vansitha/Vansitha/README.md

 - Reading the docs and writing unit tests.
 - Debugging code (that I wrote) for 15 hours straight and feeling happy about it once I figure it out.

-Well jokes aside, I'm looking forward for colaborting with you to bring an idea to life.
+Well, jokes aside, if you're looking for someone to collaborate with to bring an idea to life, I'm all up for it.
+Feel free to drop a text.